adithya-s-k/AI-Engineering.academy/docs/LLM/TheoryBehindFinetuning/DPO.md

 **Limitations:**

-1. **Data Requirements:** DPO requires a significant amount of preference data to effectively fine-tune the model, which can be costly to collect, as mentioned in the thinking trace’s consideration of data needs.
+1. **Data Requirements:** DPO requires a significant amount of preference data to effectively fine-tune the model, which can be costly to collect, as mentioned in the thinking trace's consideration of data needs.
-2. **Hyperparameter Tuning:** The temperature parameter needs careful tuning to balance exploration and exploitation, with a higher making the model more sensitive to differences and a lower less so, as discussed in the paper’s implementation details.
+2. **Hyperparameter Tuning:** The temperature parameter $\beta$ needs careful tuning to balance exploration and exploitation, with a higher $\beta$ making the model more sensitive to differences and a lower $\beta$ less so, as discussed in the paper's implementation details.

-   β

-   β

-   β

-3. **Performance on Complex Tasks:** The thinking trace notes that DPO’s performance on more complex tasks or in scenarios with nuanced preferences remains an area for further research, potentially limiting its applicability in certain contexts.
+3. **Performance on Complex Tasks:** The thinking trace notes that DPO's performance on more complex tasks or in scenarios with nuanced preferences remains an area for further research, potentially limiting its applicability in certain contexts.

 **Practical Examples and Case Studies**